 Olympus E-P5 versus Nikon D3400

 The Olympus PEN E-P5 and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in May 2013 and August 2016.
 The E-P5 is a mirrorless interchangeable lens camera, while the D3400 is a DSLR.
-The cameras are based on a Four Thirds (E-P5) and an APS-C sensor.
+The cameras are based on a Four Thirds (E-P5) and an APS-C (D3400) sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Olympus E-P5 and the Nikon D3400.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-P5 – represents the basis or 100 percent across all the size and weight measures).